 English-two college-level courses minimum Mathematics-two college-level courses minimum Science-two college-level courses minimum Social Studies-two college-level courses minimum (one of the courses must be U.S. History) An educational psychology course is required for individuals who do not already hold a teaching certificate.
-Proven both oral and written proficiency in the English language Teaching credential in another field (for endorsement only) \Students in the Educational Leadership Program (Principal) or taking courses for Supervision Certificate should be aware that the curriculum is designed to comply with the State of New Jersey's Administrative Code.
-Consequently, the School of Education may have to alter graduation and/or certificate requirements to meet any and all changes mandated by the State of New Jersey Department of Education.
+Proven both oral and written proficiency in the English language Teaching credential in another field (for endorsement only) Graduate Admission Test Requirements-please visit graduate.pages.tcnj.edu/apply.
+(Also see Graduate Opportunities section of Bulletin) Program Requirements: